 In addition to a completed application, an entity seeking registration to transport biohazardous waste must also provide a copy of an appropriate insurance policy or evidence of self-insurance.
-In addition, in order to obtain approval of an application for registration as a transporter of biohazardous waste, an applicant must demonstrate “proof of ability to provide adequate response in damages resulting from the operation of the person’s business.”
+In addition, in order to obtain approval of an application for registration as a transporter of biohazardous waste, an applicant must demonstrate “proof of ability to provide an adequate response in damages resulting from the operation of the person’s business.”

 Within in 14 days of submission of an application, the Department must inform an applicant that or acceptance or deficiency.
 If there is some deficiency associated with the application, the Department must notify the applicant.
 The Department must advise of what specific information is missing in the application.

 If a biohazards transporter already is registered, the Department requires submission of an application to re-register before the expiration date of the existing registration.
 Specifically, California law states that an application to re-register must be submitted at least 45 days before the expiration of an existing registration.
 If a new registration application is not approved prior to the expiration of an existing registration, a transporter cannot lawfully transport biohazardous waste in the state of California.

 The term of registration is for one year.
 The clock starts running on the registration beginning on the date of formal issuance.